Roobiravi/voice_faq_agent/README.md

 AI Voice FAQ Assistant

-This project is a simulated **AI-powered voice-based customer support agent** built using **Streamlit**.
-It can answer user queries based on a provided FAQ document using voice or text, and provides real-time transcription with downloadable logs.
+The AI Voice FAQ Assistant is built to simulate a customer support voice agent that can answer queries based on a structured FAQ document.
+It combines streaming audio input/output, semantic search, and a real-time interface to handle customer conversations.

 ---